Danil98Borisov/Backend-Freedom-of-travel/README.md

 - Read information about each hotel
 - Filter hotels by location/number of visitors/date/number of visitors/hotel rating, etc.
 - Add/edit/delete a reservation
-- Compare room conditions for other hotels
+- Compare apartment conditions for other hotels
 - Authorization (login to your Personal account)

 Extra features: